 Content of Request

-The classic guidelines of “Who, What, When, Where, How and Why?" apply to any submission of material to Marketing's public relations staff.
+The classic guidelines of “Who, What, When, Where, How and Why?" apply to any submission of material to Public Relations and Publications staff.
 For example: Who is speaking at the event?
 Who is coordinating the event?
 Who is the contact(s)?
 What is the topic?
 When and where will the event be held?
 For whom is it relevant?
 Why are we doing this?

 Please also submit any supporting information, photographs or images at the time of your publicity request.
 If thorough documentation and background material is not provided at the time of request, it may delay the processing of the publicity material.

 Of course, content may vary from event to event.
-Feel free to contact Paul Krzywicki, assistant director, at 570-674-6372 firstname.lastname@example.org Marianne Puhalla at 570-674-6286 email@example.com for advice on publicity as an event is being planned.
+Feel free to contact Paul Krzywicki, manager of Public Relations and Publications, at 570-674-6372 firstname.lastname@example.org

 It is important to note that although many Misericordia University events are generally considered newsworthy, each media outlet ultimately decides whether or not they will print our materials or cover an event or issue on campus.
-Public relations staff has no control over the ultimate placement and use of University material in the “free" media.
+Public Relations and Publications staff have no control over the ultimate placement and use of University material in the “free" media.

-In addition to issuing media releases on noteworthy events, Marketing's public relations staff also maintains regular, personal contact with the news media and individual reporters.
+In addition to issuing media releases on noteworthy events, Public Relations and Publications staff also maintains regular, personal contact with the news media and individual reporters.
 Interesting stories are routinely “pitched" to reporters in the hope that they will find an issue or topic that is appealing to them.
-Individual staff and faculty are encouraged to provide detailed information about story ideas to public relations staff.
-Public Relations is the exclusive source for all official story ideas and coordination; however, this does not preclude individual staff members from maintaining relationships with the media.
+Individual staff and faculty are encouraged to provide detailed information about story ideas to Public Relations and Publications staff.
+Public Relations and Publications is the exclusive source for all official story ideas and coordination; however, this does not preclude individual staff members from maintaining relationships with the media.
 These can ultimately be helpful in getting stories placed.
 It is required that these conversations be immediately documented via email or memo to ensure careful coordination.